-The U. S. Environmental Protection Agency (EPA) is pleased to approve Total Maximum Daily Loads (TMDLs) for the West River Basin submitted by the Maryland Department of the Environment (MDE) on August 20, 2005 to EPA for review and approval.
+The U. S. Environmental Protection Agency (EPA) is pleased to approve the Total Maximum Daily Loads (TMDLs) for fecal coliform for the Manokin River and St. Peter's Creek in the Manokin River Basin, Somerset County, Maryland.
+The TMDL report was submitted by the Maryland Department of the Environment (MDE) on September 19, 2005, to EPA for review and approval.
 These TMDLs were established and submitted in accordance with Section 303(d)(1)(c) and (2) of the Clean Water Act to address impairments of water quality as identified in Maryland's Section 303(d) list.
-The waters within this basin were identified on the State of Maryland's Section 303(d) lists as failing to attain criteria for shellfish harvesting.
-The TMDLs described in this document were developed to address localized water quality impairments identified within the watersheds, specifically excessive bacteria concentrations in the restricted shellfish areas of the West River Basin.
-The remaining impairments in the watershed will be addressed by MDE in separate TMDL document(s).
+The Manokin River Basin (02-13-02-08) was first identified on Maryland's 1996 Section 303(d) list for nutrient, sediment, and fecal coliform bacteria impairments.
+Maryland's 2004 Section 303(d) list refined the fecal coliform impairment with the identification of two specific restricted shellfish harvesting areas.
+The TMDLs described in this document were developed to address localized water quality impairments identified within the watersheds, specifically excessive bacteria concentrations in the restricted shellfish areas of the Manokin River Basin.
+The sediment impairments in the watershed will be addressed by MDE at a future date.
+A TMDL to address the nutrient impairment was approved by EPA in 2000.

-EPA's approval of the West River Basin TMDLs is based on EPA's understanding that MDE will complete a Bacterial Source Tracking (BST) study in this watershed and evaluate the data when it becomes available, in order to verify the nonpoint source loading estimates contained in the TMDL Report.
-The TMDL analyses identify the current loadings, relate the current loadings to the applicable water quality standard, and identify the necessary reductions for TMDLs that will achieve the applicable water quality standard.
+EPA's approval of the Manokin River Basin TMDLs is based on EPA's understanding that MDE will complete a Bacterial Source Tracking (BST) study in this watershed.
+MDE will evaluate the BST data when it becomes available in order to verify the nonpoint source loading estimates contained in the TMDL Report.
+The TMDLs analyses identify the current loadings, relate the current loadings to the applicable water quality standard, and identify the necessary reductions for TMDLs that will achieve the applicable water quality standard.

 In accordance with Federal regulations at 40 CFR §130.7, a TMDL must comply with the following requirements: (1) be designed to attain and maintain the applicable water quality standards, (2) include a total allowable loading and as appropriate, wasteload allocations (WLAs) for point sources and load allocations for nonpoint sources, (3) consider the impacts of background pollutant contributions, (4) take critical stream conditions into account (the conditions when water quality is most likely to be violated), (5) consider seasonal variations, (6) include a margin of safety (which accounts for uncertainties in the relationship between pollutant loads and in-stream water quality), (7) consider reasonable assurance that the TMDL can be met, and (8) be subject to public participation.
-The enclosure to this letter describes how the fecal coliform TMDLs for the West River Basin satisfy each of these requirements.
+The enclosure to this letter describes how the fecal coliform TMDLs for the Manokin River Basin satisfy each of these requirements.

+Following the approval of this TMDL, Maryland shall incorporate the TMDLs into the Water Quality Management Plan pursuant to 40 CFR § 130.7(d)(2).
 As you know, all new or revised National Pollutant Discharge Elimination System permits must be consistent with the TMDL WLA pursuant to 40 CFR §122.44 (d)(1)(vii)(B).
 Please submit all such permits to EPA for review as per EPA's letter dated October 1, 1998.